• Skip to primary navigation

 strawberry frappuccino with syrup dripping from the glass cup

-Enjoy a Strawberry Frappuccino in the comfort of your home.
-Made with real fruits, this Frappuccino has a delicious homemade strawberry syrup and is smoothly finished with vanilla whipped cream.
+Made with real berries, this Starbucks Strawberry Frappuccino is topped with a delicious homemade strawberry syrup and smoothly finished with vanilla whipped cream.

 Ingredients